konthamaashini/ros2_ws/README.md

 The resulting URDF is located at `urdf/fish.urdf`.
 Both the meshes and `urdf/fish.urdf` are contained within the `fish_hpurv` package.

+Taking the fish.urdf model now we include three extra sensors and save it as fish_hpurv_macro.urdf under the ~/uav/src/fish_hpurv/urdf:

 - Laser range‑finder
   - Link : `link_base`